-At the regional level, Malaysia is part of the ASEAN Free Trade Area (AFTA), benefiting from a complete free trade area with other ASEAN Member States, such as Brunei, Cambodia, Indonesia, Laos, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+At the regional level, Malaysia is part of the ASEAN Free Trade Area (AFTA), benefiting from a complete free trade area with the other ASEAN Member States (Brunei, Cambodia, Indonesia, Laos, Myanmar, the Philippines, Singapore, Thailand and Vietnam).
 ASEAN currently has AFTA FTAs with China, Japan, South Korea, India, Australia and New Zealand.
 Through AFTA, Malaysia has also entered into the ASEAN Trade in Goods Agreement and, with Brunei, Singapore and Thailand, has embarked on a self-certification pilot project since 1 November 2010, the aim of which is to facilitate an enhanced environment for trade.

 Malaysia has also developed significant relations economically and politically with the Gulf Cooperation Council (GCC) and is keen to have strong bilateral trade ties with the GCC through future FTAs.
 As a member of the Organisation of the Islamic Conference (OIC), Malaysia has actively supported and promoted intra-OIC trade and has ratified the Framework Agreement on Trade Preferential System among OIC countries.